-Rotate brace back into supporting position before moving or shipping unit.
-If the cell is not adequately supported, operating performance may be adversely affected due to cell bouncing.
-Some effort is required to move the brace into position.
+Rotate the brace back into supporting position before moving or shipping the unit.
+If the cell is not adequately supported operating performance may be adversely affected due to cell bouncing.
+Some effort is required to move the brace back into position.
 It may be helpful to reach inside the drawer front and lift up on the cell while attempting to lock the brace into the transport position.
-Place spool over handle to prevent accidental release of shipping brace.
+Place the spool over the handle to prevent the accidental release of the shipping brace.

-CONNECT AC POWER
+CONNECTING AC POWER